Negative Sampling in Recommendation: A Survey and Future Directions: Necessity and Challenges of Negative sampling

-The subsequent negative sampling strategies have generally focused on augmenting the "hardness" of \textbf{\emph{HNS}}.
-This includes but is not limited to introducing supplementary information \cite{B7,C3,B8,C24}, enhancing the sampling weight of \textbf{\emph{HNS}} \cite{C32,C13,RealHNS}, and employing positive representation interpolation \cite{C28,C31}.
-However, the excessively high "hardness" of \textbf{\emph{NS}} may introduce bias during the back-propagation process, potentially leading to the poor convergence speed and quickly falling into local optimum.
-Furthermore, the "hardness" of samples varies significantly across different recommendation algorithms and datasets, resulting in substantial instability in parameter selection \cite{C16,C23,C13,RealHNS}.
-To summarize, the \textbf{False Negative Problem} stands as a prevalent and urgent challenge to be solved in RS.
+As highlighted in the discussion of \emph{exposure bias} in~\cite{chen2023bias}, user behaviors are collected from the observed data, which makes them inherently noisy, stochastic, and incomplete.
+However, the subsequent negative sampling strategies have generally focused on augmenting the "hardness" of HNS.
+This includes but is not limited to introducing supplementary information \cite{B7,C3,B8,C24}, enhancing the sampling weight of HNS \cite{C32,C13,RealHNS}, and employing positive representation interpolation \cite{C28,C31}.
+In this case, certain NS considered overly "hard" by these negative samplers might in fact represent the potential positives~\cite{chen2023bias}.
+Therefore, incorporating them as the negative samples into the recommender optimization may introduce bias during the back-propagation process, potentially resulting in the poor convergence speed and quickly falling into local optimum and ultimately leading to the False Negative Problem in recommendation.
+The "hardness" of samples varies significantly across different recommendation algorithms and datasets, resulting in substantial instability in parameter selection \cite{C16,C23,C13,RealHNS} and further aggravating this problem.
+While some prior works~\cite{MNAR_1,MNAR_2,MNAR_3,MNAR_4} attempt to alleviate this phenomenon by modeling the unbiased representation with the Missing-Not-At-Random feedback, their efforts have largely centered on the theoretical guidance or the refinement of learning objectives, neglecting the more straightforward and effective strategy of negative sampling.
+To summarize, the false negative problem stands as a prevalent and urgent challenge of this specific research domain to be solved in RS.